[]

 svgDoc.RootSvg.Height = new SvgLength(250, SvgLengthUnits.Pixels);

-Define the Bottom Half Logo Geometry
+Define the Bottom Half of the Logo

 // Horizontal symmetry axis